Andebugulin/Andebugulin.github.io/_projects/3_project.md

 Ankara is developed with `Python` and incorporates the `pygame` library to create an interactive learning environment.
 It leverages spaced repetition and randomization to help users learn and retain new words more effectively.

+### `Key Bindings`

+The application supports Vim-like key bindings for an intuitive and efficient learning experience:

+- `n` - Next word
+- `p` - Previous word
+- `h` - Mark word as "don't remember"
+- `j` - Mark word as "hard"
+- `k` - Mark word as "normal"
+- `l` - Mark word as "nice"
+- `i` - Mark word as "very impressive"
+- `0` - Skip 10 words forward
+- `f` - Show word
+- `d` - Show meaning
+- `s` - Show example
+- `a` - Play pronunciation

+### `Optimized Hand Placement`

+For the best user experience, we recommend positioning your hands as follows:

+- **Right Hand**: Place your index finger on `h`, middle finger on `j`, ring finger on `k`, and pinky on `l`.
+This positioning allows easy access to the evaluation keys.
+- **Left Hand**: Place your index finger on `f`, middle finger on `d`, ring finger on `s`, and pinky on `a`.
+This positioning allows easy access to the word interaction keys.

+This hand placement mimics the efficient navigation of Vim, allowing for quick and comfortable interaction with the application.

 ### `Page Layouts`

 #### Instructions view